Troubleshoot A Diesel Engine

 Contamination in a diesel engine

 Contamination either by petrol, water or any other foreign matter within the fuel system causes your diesel fuel pump and diesel injectors to fail.
 The internal parts within the diesel fuel pump and diesel injector get worn and one or a combination of the faults listed above in the trouble shooting chart occurs.
 If you have had contamination within your fuel system and you have had either your diesel injectors or diesel pump exchanged or repaired you must make sure you completely clean out the fuel system and replace your fuel filter before putting the replacement faulty parts back on to your vehicle.
-Here at diesel Jones we can analise your fuel for you for £45 + vat, you would receive a print out of the purity of the diesel fuel.
-We also sell diesel fuel filters if you would like a quote on your diesel injectors, diesel fuel pump or diesel filter click on the live chat link or alternatively use this contact form and we will get back to you asap.
+Here at PF Jones we can analyse your fuel for you for £45 + vat, you would receive a print out of the purity of the diesel fuel.
+We also sell diesel fuel filters if you would like a quote on your diesel injectors, diesel fuel pump or diesel filter click on the live chat link or alternatively use this contact form and we will get back to you ASAP.

 Air - Vacuum in fuel supply and blocked fuel supply